-To address this issue, one must first look at the current state of herbicide resistance and then examine the definitions of Sustainable Agriculture and the recommendations of public and private weed scientists to best manage resistance.
+To address this issue, one must first look at the current state of herbicide resistance and then examine the definitions of "sustainable agriculture" and the recommendations of public and private weed scientists to best manage resistance.

-(1) Improve farmer short-term and long-term profitability,
+(1) Improve farmers' short-term and long-term profitability

-(3) Improve farmers quality of life (www.sare.org).
+(3) Improve farmers' quality of life (www.sare.org)

 Weeds are one of the most economically important pests that famers have to manage to ensure long-term profitability.
-The Weed Science Society of America has published a set of best management practices at www.wssas.net which specifies that the best way to proactively prevent or delay herbicide resistance is to employ a diversified weed management program that includes the use of multiple herbicides with overlapping activity and/or use of herbicides in combination with mechanical and/or cultural practices.
-The implementation of diversified programs is applicable and recommended to be used before resistance is present in a field, as well as after resistant biotypes have become established in a field.
-In short, multiple weed control practices in the form of multiple herbicides and/or use of herbicides in combination with non-chemical practices are base recommendations of academics, government and extension weed scientists throughout the US.
+The Weed Science Society of America has published a set of best management practices at www.wssa.net, which specifies that the best way to proactively prevent or delay herbicide resistance is to employ a diversified weed-management program that includes the use of multiple herbicides with overlapping activity and/or use of herbicides in combination with mechanical and/or cultural practices.
+The implementation of diversified programs is applicable and recommended for use before resistance is present in a field, as well as after resistant biotypes have become established in a field.
+In short, multiple weed-control practices in the form of multiple herbicides and/or use of herbicides in combination with non-chemical practices are base recommendations of academics, government and extension weed scientists throughout the United States.

-The question becomes: how does the implementation of diversified weed management programs fit with the goals of sustainable agriculture?
+The question becomes: How does the implementation of diversified weed-management programs fit with the goals of sustainable agriculture?
 Using the three goals listed above, the answer is as follows:

-(3) Diversified weed management programs, in general and specifically those including glyphosate or other broad spectrum herbicides, provide greater flexibility and assurance to farmers in their ability to effectively control weeds and thus positively affect farmers’ lives.
+(3) Diversified weed management programs, in general and specifically those including glyphosate or other broad-spectrum herbicides, provide greater flexibility and assurance to farmers in their ability to effectively control weeds and thus positively affect farmers’ lives.